RedaHafiz/LRIS/README.md

 ---

-Built with ❤️ using Next.js and Supabase
+Built using Next.js and Supabase